Email FacebookTwitterMenu burgerClose thin

 “Among families in the bottom half of the distribution, the mean balance for participating families decreased between 2019 and 2022, from $66,600 to $54,700,” the survey said, referring to those who held assets in IRAs and DC plans like 401(k)s.
 “In contrast, the mean balance for participating families in each of the higher-earning segments increased more than 10 percent—to $226,700 for the upper-middle income group and to $913,300 for the top decile.”

 These are concerning numbers.
-So, for you, the biggest question is: How this can help spur you into action in your own life?
+So, for you, the biggest question is: How can this help spur you into action in your own life?

 How You Can Catch Up On Your Retirement Saving Goals